-includes() method determines whether or not an array contains a specific element, returning a boolean value true if the array contains the element, and false if the array does not contain the element.
+includes() method determines whether or not an array contains a specific string, returning a boolean value true if the array contains the string, and false if the array does not contain the string.

 This article will step you through how to implement the